Comments

 print(double(5)) -- 10

-For mutually recursive functions, declare the signatures first and define the bodies afterwards:
+For mutually recursive functions, declare the signatures first:

 function is_even(n: Integer): Boolean